 2. Keep Hydrated & Eat Cooler Foods

 Dehydration is one of the main risks as the temperature increases.
 It occurs when our bodies lose more fluid than they take in.
-Early signals of dehydration include a feeling of thirst, dizziness, a dry mouth or having dark coloured urine.
+Early signs of dehydration include a feeling of thirst, dizziness, a dry mouth, or having dark coloured urine.
 Dehydration in hot weather can be avoided by regularly drinking cool drinks such as water or fruit juice and avoiding hot caffeinated drinks like tea or coffee.
 You may need to keep drinking even if you do not feel thirsty.
 Avoiding alcohol is also a good idea as it will only make the dehydration worse.

 Eating foods which high water content can also help during a heatwave, such as strawberries, grapefruit, melon, cucumber and iceberg lettuce.

 There are a few things that you can do around your home to help keep it a little bit cooler.
 Some top tips include:

 - Keeping your curtains closed if you have light-coloured ones.

 - Closing blinds during peak time.

 - Have your windows open up until the peak heat.

 - Keep your doors open so that rooms don’t become too hot.